Jenton/IO-Lab---Project-1/readme.md

-Project title: IO Lab - Project 1 - The Merry Memex Maker Project description: Our version of the memex allows a user to look through the bookmarks of other Delicious users and add those bookmarks into his own trail.
-Their trail is visualized as an chronologically ordered list of links in another frame.
+<h1>Project title: IO Lab - Project 1 - The Merry Memex Maker </h6>
+<p>Project description: Our version of the memex allows a user to look through the bookmarks of other Delicious users and add those bookmarks into his own trail.
+Their trail is visualized as an chronologically ordered list of links in another frame.</p>
-Team members and roles:
+<h2>Team members and roles:</h2>
 	1. Ashley DeSouza
 		Role: JavaScript and jQuery
 	2. Jenton Lee